sparshgarg23/SqueezeDet-PyTorch-1/README.md

 ### Environment

-This project was developed and tested on Ubuntu 16.04, with Python 3.6 and PyTorch 1.1.0.
+This project was developed and tested on Colab.

 ### Installation

-Let's call the top level directory of this repo `$ROOT_DIR`.

-- (Optional) Create a virtual conda environment or Docker container.

 - Clone this repository: